Elippsis007/glutonia_m1/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the content it is showing.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to look for the information on Gluten that is engaging and fun to learn.
+        3. As a First Time Visitor, I want to look for the information on gluten that is engaging and fun to learn.

    -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about Gluten.
+        1. As a Returning Visitor, I want to find information about gluten.
         2. As a Returning Visitor, I want to find the best way to get in contact with the website for any questions I may have.
         3. As a Returning Visitor, I want to find community links.

    -  #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any updated videos on Gluten for educational purposes.
+        1. As a Frequent User, I want to check to see if there are any updated videos on gluten for educational purposes.
         2. As a Frequent User, I want to check to see if there are updated pictures in the gluten-free gallery page.
         3. As a Frequent User, I want to check in with the funny and interesting content on the main page.